- Learner - Best Private Math Tutoring

 - Fewer programs and less accessibility

 There are many benefits to the self-learning style known as the “Kumon Method.”
-The lack of hand-holding means that students are forced to solve problems on their own merit, and consequently build confidence in their abilities.
+The lack of hand-holding means that students are forced to solve problems on their own and consequently build confidence in their abilities.
 Kumon’s instructors believe that the more “ah-ha” moments a student experiences after independently solving a problem, the more they will believe they can solve similar problems in the future.
-Supporting this, studies show a direct correlation between confidence and academic success.

 In some ways, Kumon’s learning center setup, with one instructor and numerous students in a single room, mimics a traditional classroom environment.
 If students have a question or struggle with a particularly difficult math problem, they must ask for help in front of a group of peers.
-One of the reasons students tend to fall behind in math class is that they are too embarrassed or proud to admit when they don’t understand something.
-Kumon helps students get in the habit of asking for help, which will aid them in the rest of their academic careers and beyond.
+One of the reasons students fall behind in math class is that they are too embarrassed to admit when they don’t understand something.
+Kumon tries to help students get in the habit of asking for help, a practice that will help them succeed for the rest of their academic careers and beyond.

 Lastly, Kumon boasts a solid success rate.
 According to its website, Kumon students’ skills were over a year ahead of the national average.
-Kumon math students also tend to score 5.27 points higher on Math SATs on average.
+Kumon math students also tend to score 5.27 points higher on the math SAT section on average.

 Best Brains Benefits